BigMurph619/Murphleague-2026/README.md

 Higher placements can earn additional League Points.

 <details>
-  <summary>The 6 tournaments will have points awarded by placement as follows</summary>
+  <summary>The 6 tournaments will have points awarded by placement as follows(CLICK TO EXPAND)</summary>
   <ul>
     <li>20 for 1st</li>
     <li>18 for 2nd</li>